Eleven-Trading/TradeNote/README.md

 The objective is to have a lightweight and fast website.
 As such, the website runs on static pages without any server, using VueJs, JS and HTML as well as [Parse](https://parseplatform.org/ "Parse") for its backend.

 ## Note
 This project arose from a personal need and as such is currently only used (and tested) for intraday trades and using TradeZero Broker.
-Please refer to the "Contribute" section for more information
+Please feel free to contribute if you want to see other brokers or vote for your broker via [Fider](https://fider.tradenote.co "Fider").

 # Benefits